kenkellner/functional-code-ecology/methods/Reproducible_Analyses_Ecology_Methods.md

 Public archival of analysis code and associated data is increasingly required or encouraged by scientific journals upon paper acceptance.
 Making both data and code available has numerous reported benefits, including increased transparency of methods, facilitation of future studies, and enabling complete reproduction of a paper's results [@Mislan_2016; @Culina_2020].
 At present, however, there are few standards or checks on publicly available code (hereafter "code"), and in our experience it is rarely examined by reviewers.
-This leads to two questions: how common is code sharing in recent papers, and how accurate, functional, and reproducible are analyses when both code and data area publicly available?
+This leads to three questions: (1) how common is code sharing in recent papers; (2) how functional is the code, and (3) how reproducible are analyses when both code and data area publicly available?

 Researchers in several disciplines have recently attempted to answer one or both of these questions, including psychology [@Obels_2020; @Hardwicke_2021; @Laurinavichyute_2022], neuroscience [@Xiong_2022], pharmacology [@Kirouac_2019], physics [@Stodden_2018], geographic information systems [@Nust_2018], and ecology [@Archmiller_2020; @Culina_2020; @Poongavanan_2021].
 Past studies found that the percentage of papers that share code is low on average (range 4-58%), but is increasing over time as more journals require it [@Culina_2020].
-In contrast, the proportion of these papers for which available code and data can be said to replicate the analysis can be substantially lower, even with aid from the original authors [@Kirouac_2019; @Archmiller_2020; @Poongavanan_2021; @Seibold_2021; @Trisovic_2022; @Xiong_2022].
+In contrast, the proportion of these papers for which available code and data can be said to run and replicate the analysis can be substantially lower, even with aid from the original authors [@Kirouac_2019; @Archmiller_2020; @Poongavanan_2021; @Seibold_2021; @Trisovic_2022; @Xiong_2022].
 The value of sharing code is limited when running the code is not possible due to errors or when the code runs but does not reproduce the results in the paper.
 Increasing our understanding of the magnitude of this problem and potential explanatory factors could promote reproducibility.

-We plan a study using the ecology and wildlife conservation literature that focuses on papers that estimate species distribution or abundance via hierarchical modeling (for an overview see @Kery_2016).
+We plan a study to assess code sharing, code functionality, and reproducibility of results in the ecology literature.
+We will limit our study to include only papers estimating species abundance and distribution.
-We constrained our study to the species abundance and distribution literature because estimation of these parameters is a key goal of many ecological studies and limiting the included papers to a common set of objectives and analyses should make the process of testing shared code more tractable and consistent.
+Estimating species abundance and distribution is a key goal of ecology, and a is research focus for the coauthors of this study, which should make running large numbers of analyses more tractable.
-Our study will build on previous similar work in ecology (e.g. [@Archmiller_2020; @Poongavanan_2021]) by covering a wider range of journals and a larger sample size.
+Our study will build on previous similar work in ecology (e.g. [@Archmiller_2020; @Poongavanan_2021]) by covering a wider range of journals and using a larger sample size.

 ## Objectives and hypotheses

 Objective 1: Determine the proportion of papers for which it is possible to attempt to reproduce the results.
 That is, are both data and code for a given paper available?

-* Articles in journals with data and code availability policies be **more likely** to have code and data available.
+* Papers in journals with data and code availability policies be **more likely** to have code and data available.
 * Awareness of the importance of reproducibility has been increasing [@Hampton_2015; @Fidler_2017; @Powers2019].
 Thus, year (2018-2022) will have a **positive effect** on availability of both data and code
-* Articles in higher-impact journals (as measured by impact factor) will be **more likely** to have code and data available.
+* Papers in higher-impact journals (as measured by impact factor) will be **more likely** to have code and data available.

 Objective 2: For papers with code and data available, are we able to successfully run the code?